-However, personal reasons aside, there is no fall or Thanksgiving dessert more traditional than apple pie, and there are few things more delicious than sweet, syrupy, freshly baked apples.
-For me, the aroma of baked apples, cinnamon, and buttery pie crust sparks up more than just my appetite.
-It brings on the joyous spirit of the holidays, memories shared with loved ones, and excitement and gratitude for another year of coming together for a feast of delicious food.
+Personal reasons aside, there is no fall or holiday dessert more classic than apple pie, and few things are more delicious than sweet, syrupy, freshly baked apples.
+The aroma of baked apples, cinnamon, and buttery pie crust sparks up more than just the appetite.
+It brings on the joyous spirit of the holidays, memories shared with loved ones, and excitement and gratitude for the coming together for a feast of delicious food.

-Luckily, if you live with pie woes similar to mine, this Apple Hand Pies & Brown Butter Glaze recipe provides the perfect solution!
-Because they’re individually sized (and portable...bonus!), a hearty serving of perfectly flaky crust surrounds the warm apple filling, and a creamy, caramel-ey, nutty glaze on top takes everything up a notch.
-Every bite serves a perfectly proportioned bit of the good stuff.
-So good riddance, pie woes!
-This twist on traditional apple pie promises to turn everyone into a pie lover this Thanksgiving.
+These Apple Hand Pies & Brown Butter Glaze are the perf little pies.
+They're individually sized, with perfectly flaky crust that surrounds warm apple filling, and a creamy, caramelley, nutty glaze on top that takes everything up a notch.
+This twist on traditional apple pie promises to turn everyone into a pie lover this holiday season!

 Prep Time: 20 Minutes